 Camels

-Camels are a step up from donkeys in both speed and carry capacity.
+Camels are faster and carry more than donkeys.
 You can find them across different parts of the desert in the Shifting Sands region.
 To capture one, you need a medium trap to snare a young camel.

 Once you have a young camel secured, feed it water and figs to raise it to adulthood.
-After it is fully grown, you will need a saddle to ride it.
+After it's fully grown, you'll need a saddle to ride it.
 The camel is the practical choice for long desert runs where you need to move quickly and haul a lot.

 Medium trap needed for camels